This manual is for BookmarkFS, version 0.1.6.

 entry caching, which makes listing directory entries less efficient.

-BookmarkFS ships with programs that provide users with a command-line interface to create, mount, fix, and manage BookmarkFS filesystems.
+BookmarkFS ships with command-line programs to create, mount, fix, and manage BookmarkFS filesystems.

 Those programs do not work on their own, and usually require a “backend” for low-level functionalities.
 See Backends.